restackio/autonomous-releasenotes/README.md

 ## Overview

-The backend server is designed to analyze pull requests from GitHub repositories using the Restack AI SDK.
-It provides an API endpoint that accepts GitHub repository URLs and pull request numbers, processes the data, and returns insightful analysis results.
+The backend server is designed to create releases on a provided GitHub repository using the Restack AI SDK.
+It provides an API endpoint that accepts the necessary data to create a release: tagname, repository url, release name and release description

 ## Features

 - Express server setup with TypeScript
-- GitHub integration for fetching pull request data
+- GitHub integration for creating releases
-- Restack AI SDK implementation for pull request analysis
 - Environment variable configuration for secure token management

 ## Setup